Economic and Monetary Union of the European Union: Plans for reformed Economic and Monetary Union

 Being of the opinion that the pure austerity course was not able to solve the Euro-crisis, French President François Hollande reopened the debate about a reform of the architecture of the Eurozone.
 The intensification of work on plans to complete the existing EMU in order to correct its economic errors and social upheavals soon introduced the keyword "genuine" EMU.
 At the beginning of 2012, a proposed correction of the defective Maastricht currency architecture comprising: introduction of a fiscal capacity of the EU, common debt management and a completely integrated banking union, appeared unlikely to happen.
 Additionally, there were widespread fears that a process of strengthening the Union's power to intervene in eurozone member states and to impose flexible labour markets and flexible wages, might constitute a serious threat to Social Europe.
-In the negotiation process, member states advocated different solutions depending on their political and political characteristics, while the result was a broad compromise.
+In the negotiation process, member states advocated different solutions depending on their social and political characteristics, while the result was a broad compromise.

-First EMU reform plan (2012–15)
+First EMU reform plan (2012–2015)

 In December 2012, at the height of the European sovereign debt crisis, which revealed a number of weaknesses in the architecture of the EMU, a report entitled "Towards a genuine Economic and Monetary Union" was issued by the four presidents of the Council, European Commission, ECB and Eurogroup.
 The report outlined the following roadmap for implementing actions being required to ensure the stability and integrity of the EMU:

-Second EMU reform plan (2015–25): The Five Presidents' Report
+Second EMU reform plan (2015–2025): The Five Presidents' Report

 In June 2015, a follow-up report entitled "Completing Europe's Economic and Monetary Union" (often referred to as the "Five Presidents Report") was issued by the presidents of the Council, European Commission, ECB, Eurogroup and European Parliament.
 The report outlined a roadmap for further deepening of the EMU, meant to ensure a smooth functioning of the currency union and to allow the member states to be better prepared for adjusting to global challenges: